Click On Each Question To Find The Answer…

+Yes!
 Young people, who would not otherwise have the resources to participate in Appel Farm Arts Camp, may apply for this opportunity through the Rising Young Artist Scholarship & Tuition Assistance Program.

 We also provide a free information package called the Appel Farm Family Care Package to any camper families who are nervous about being away from home or going to camp for the first time.
 The package contains a DVD with the secret to a successful summer, coping tips and insider information about daily life at Appel Farm to prepare campers and their families.
 We find that most campers adjust to Appel Farm quickly as they make new friends and reunite with old ones.

 Family Visiting Days for our 4, 6 and 8-week campers are held on the Sundays marking the midpoint of each 4-week session.
 These days are special opportunities for our campers to show their families around camp, participate in family workshops in the arts, and catch up on the news at home.
-Families are invited to join us for a BBQ lunch, or may opt to take their child off camp for the day.
+Families are invited to join us for lunch or may opt to take their child off camp for the day.

 Families are also invited to camp performances at the end of each session.

 HOW DO I KEEP IN TOUCH WITH MY CHILD DURING THE SUMMER?